Contact Us for a Free Consultation 818-394-7835

 • Lens dislocation - occurs when the ligaments supporting the eye are broken after someone is stuck in their head or falls on a hard object.

-Common symptoms with an eye injury include blurred vision or partial loss of sight, light sensitivity, difficulty seeing in the dark, loss of peripheral vision and depth perception, double vision, dizziness, and vertigo.
+Common symptoms of an eye injury include blurred vision or partial loss of sight, light sensitivity, difficulty seeing in the dark, loss of peripheral vision and depth perception, double vision, dizziness, and vertigo.

 Lasting Effects of Eye Injuries